An Educational Website for Oregon Forest Landowners.

 We’ve designed an interactive map that helps you find the assistance you need quickly, based on where your forestland is located.
 It’s a cinch.
 Just find your county from the alphabetical list, click it, and we list the many agencies, organizations and support groups helpful in your area.Try it out

 Managing private family forestland is a big job.
 Fortunately, Oregon offers many sources of assistance to landowners.
 This guide organizes these resources geographically and in other logical ways for easy reference.
 On this site and throughout the booklet are descriptions of resources and handy contact information.View the Guide Download Guide

 The 2015 Starker Lecture Series is underway.
 This year's lectures explore the most important tree to Oregon's forest sector, the Douglas-fir.

 This illustrated manual has become one of the most useful resources for forest operators.
 Updated in 2011, the clear descriptions and illustrations make forest practices easier to understand.

-The "Family Forest Landowners Resource Guide" is a new publication intended to give forest landowners a quick and easy guide to resources and assistance from state, federal private and educational institutions.
+The "Family Forest Landowners Resource Guide" has been updated for 2014-2015.
+It's a quick and easy guide to resources and assistance from state, federal private and educational institutions.